Alycia Pirmohamed: Biography

 Alycia Pirmohamed was born and raised in Alberta, Canada.
 She obtained an MFA from the University of Oregon and later completed a PhD at the University of Edinburgh, where she studied the poetry of second generation immigrant writers.
 Faces that Fled the Wind, Pirmohamed's first poetry pamphlet, was published by BOAAT Press in 2019.
 The pamphlet was selected for the BOAAT Chapbook Prize in 2018.
 She was also the recipient of the Ploughshares Emerging Writers’ Contest in Poetry in 2018.

 In 2019, Pirmohamed was awarded the CBC poetry prize, with her poem, Love Poem with Elk and Punctuation, Prairie Storm and Tasbih.
 She was awarded $6,000 (CAD) from the Canada Council for the Arts and a writing residency at the Banff Centre for Arts and Creativity.
 Pirmohamed won additional poetry prizes in 2019, including the 92Y Discovery Poetry prize, the Sawti Poetry Prize and the Gulf Coast poetry prize.

 In 2020, Pirmohamed was named the winner of the Edwin Morgan Poetry Award for the best unpublished poetry collection by a Scottish poet under the age of 30.
 Her pamphlet, Hinge, was later published by Ignition Press in 2020.
 The £20,000 poetry prize is one of the largest in the UK.
 Pirmohamed's first full poetry collection, Another Way to Split Water, was published Sept 2, 2022.

-In 2023, Pirmohamed received the Nan Shepherd Prize for a collection of essays called A Beautiful and Vital Place, along with a contract with Canongate Books and an offer of literary representation from Caro Clarke at Portobello Literary.
+In 2023, Pirmohamed received the Nan Shepherd Prize for a collection of essays called Shorelines, along with a contract with Canongate Books and an offer of literary representation from Caro Clarke at Portobello Literary.
 The essays are about the psychological aftermath of the 9/11 terrorist attacks for a young Muslim girl, and her shifting understanding of the vulnerability of her body as she moved through Midwestern Canada, the Pacific Northwest, East Africa, and the UK.

 Pirmohamed is co-founder of the Scottish BPOC Writers Network (SBWN).
 The organization, founded in 2018 by Pirmohamed and Jay Gao, "is an advocacy and professional development group for writers who identify as BPOC (Black, Asian, minority ethnic), mixed-race or POC (people of colour) with a connection to Scotland."